memex/trails-proposal/README.md

 Collections and Steps can both make use of Lists or Composites to specify whether their respective targets should be displayed in a particular order.

 ## P2P
 It is possible to store these JSON-LD annotations in a peer-to-peer content-addressable network such as Mediachain or IPFS.
-To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
+To do so, the `@id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
 Content IRIs can take the form `fs:/mc/QmContent` ('mc' for the mediachain p2p network) or `fs:/ipfs/QmContent/` ('ipfs' for the ipfs p2p network).
 Once IPLD is implemented hashes will be equivalent for both networks.